-Invisible Box Trend: Fans Go Wild Over Viral Video Showing Girl Seemingly ‘Walking On Air’ — Watch
+Invisible Box Trend: Fans Go Wild Over Viral Video Showing Girl ‘Walking On Air’ — Watch

-Okay, how did they do that!
-Clips of individuals stepping over ‘invisible boxes’ are sweeping the internet and we’re going to show you how it’s done!
+Clips of people stepping over ‘invisible boxes’ are sweeping the internet and we’re going to show you how it’s done!

 It’s the latest video sensation to sweep feeds around the globe!
 Yes, I’m talking about all the people who are hopping over “invisible boxes”!
 It’s a pretty nifty trick once it’s perfected.
 Although it’s not new, it gained some serious prominence when a cheerleader named Ariel at Manvel High School put her insane skills on display!
 Since then, people everywhere are seeing if they have what it takes to do the impossible!
 Head here to take a look back at the trends that have taken over Instagram this year!